 A local wholesale paint supplier had been a client of their accountant for eight years.
 The relationship had traditionally been around year end tax and compliance.
 Two years ago, the accountant discussed the idea of business growth with her client.
 She said she had been thinking about the business and had run some numbers to take a look at the potential in terms of profit and cash flow improvement.
-She demonstrated to the client that by achieving some small improvements in a range of different areas, sales could be increased by 20%, the majority of which would drop straight to the bottom line.
+She demonstrated to the client that by achieving some small improvements in a range of different areas, sales could be increased by 20%, the majority of which would drop straight to the bottom line, taking the business to the next level.

 The client was excited about the opportunity and decided to work with the accountant to make it happen.
 Each month, they focused on the following key performance indicators: